karissawhiting/cbioportalR/README.md

 instance of cBioPortal (like MSKCC’s institutional database), you will need to acquire a token and save it to your `.Renviron` file (or wherever you store credentials).
-Simply log in to your institution’s cBioPortal site, acquire a token (Usually through the ‘Web API’ tab) and save it in your `.Renviron` file.
+Simply log in to your institution’s cBioPortal site, acquire a token (usually through the ‘Data Access Token’ link in your username menu in the upper right) and save it in your `.Renviron` file.
 This will save the token as an environmental variable so you don’t have to hard code the secret key in your scripts.

 *Tip: The following {usethis} function can easily find and open the `.Renviron` for you:*